-NOTES This plan was prepared as a desktop assessment tool The information on this plan is not suitable for any other purpose.
-Properly dimensions, areas, numbers of tolks and contours and other physical features shown have been compiled from existing information and may not have been verified by field survey.
-These may need verification if the development approval conditions.
-No reliance should be placed on the information on this plan for detailed design or than francial dealings involving the land.
-Saunders Havill Group therefore disations any liability for any loss or dramge what speer or howscover incurred, arising from any party using or relying upon this plan for a blene for any purpose other than as a document prepared for the solepurpose of accompanying a development application and which may be subject to alteration beyond the control of the Saunders Havill Group.
+NOTES This plan was prepared as a desktop assessment tool.
+The information on this plan is not suitable for any other purpose.
+Property dimensions, areas, numbers of lots and contours and other physical features shown have been compiled from existing information and may not have been verified by field survey.
+These may need verification if the development application is approved and development proceeds, and may change when a full survey is undertaken or in order to comply with development approval conditions.
+No reliance should be placed on the information on this plan for detailed design or for any financial dealings involving the land.
+Saunders Havill Group therefore disclaims any liability for any loss or damage whatsover or howsever incurred. arising from any party Involving the land.
+Sounders havin croup therefore uscalins any labeling for any loss of damage whatseever or howsever incurred, arising from any party using or relying upon this plan for any purpose other than as a document prepared for the sole purpose of accompanying a development application and which may be subject to alteration beyond the control of the Saunders Havill Group.
 Unless a development approval states otherwise, this is not an approved plan.